Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 ### .forEach( )

-`Foreach` takes a callback function as an argument and execute the function for each individual element in an array.
+`forEach` takes a callback function as an argument and execute the function for each individual element in an array.

 *Example : Print a text in console with each elements of an array*